threefoldfoundation/www_threefold_io/content/tft/index.md

 {% row(style="center mtop narrow") %}

-## Decentralizing <br>**the Internet Economy**
+## TFT **Powers** the Decentralized Internet

-ThreeFold creates an entirely new decentralized Internet economy that allows anyone to join the world’s fastest growing market – the Internet.
+Join the Internet revolution with the ThreeFold Token (TFT), an innovative utility token used to build, store and exchange on the ThreeFold Grid.
+Through many of its unique properties, TFT opens a whole new world of possibilities that was previously unimaginable with centralized infrastructures.

 <br>